 I’m also in love with the process.
 If you feel like quilt making is your escape from the world and sitting down to sew for a few hours makes your troubles fade away… this is the quilt for you!
 This is sure to be a rewarding project for both experienced, and beginner quilters alike.

 This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
 The instructions that follow contain everything you will need to make the an Easy Patchwork Quilt using 2 1/2’’ Fabric Squares and it is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
 The formatted-for-printing PDF download for $2 is totally optional.

 Some people call patchwork quilts with lots of small squares ‘Postage Stamp Quilts.’
 Some postage stamp quilts have squares as small as 1/2’’.

 Materials for this Simple Patchwork Quilt Tutorial

-I chose 2 1/2’’ fabric squares for my quilt because I wanted to use up MORE of my scraps in less time.
-This size is also great for using pre-cut fabrics.
+I chose 2 1/2’’ fabric squares for the top layer of my quilt because I wanted to use up MORE of my scrap pieces of fabric in less time.
 In addition to perfectly cut mini-charm squares that are already 2 1/2’’, you can also use 5’’ charm squares (just cut each one into 4 pieces) or cut your squares from 2 1/2’’ jelly roll strips.

-Make sure to save some coordinated fabric for the binding!
+Make sure to save some coordinated fabric for the binding strips!

 To make them even easier, quilts like this really shine with simple quilting.
 I used my walking foot to quilt straight diagonal lines through the center of each square in both directions.